Iskandeur/lawa-tu/README.md

         *   If timestamps are equal or unreliable, a content hash comparison is performed as a fallback to detect if the file content differs, triggering an update if they don't match.
         *   If the local timestamp is newer or equal (and content matches if timestamps were unreliable), the local file is skipped for content update.
     *   **File Placement:** The local file is placed or moved into the `KeepVault/`, `KeepVault/Archived/`, or `KeepVault/Trashed/` subdirectory based on the note's current archived or trashed status in Keep.
 4.  **Orphan Cleanup:** After processing all notes from Keep, the script identifies any local Markdown files (by ID in the index) that no longer have a corresponding note in Keep.
-These "orphaned" local files are deleted, assuming the note was deleted in Keep.
+These "orphaned" local files are deleted, assuming the note was permanently deleted in Keep.
 5.  **Orphaned Attachment Cleanup:** Any files in the `KeepVault/Attachments/` directory that were not referenced by any of the pulled notes during the current sync are considered orphaned and are deleted.

 ### Push Phase (Local -> Keep)